Table of Contents

-Since many recipients don’t read spam messages in their inbox, businesses unable to reach the intended recipient will have difficulties communicating with customers and potential leads.
+Since many recipients don’t read spam messages in their inboxes, businesses will have difficulties communicating with customers and potential leads.
 Many of the larger email systems already incorporate SPF detection, so every domain owner should take the time to add a record to their DNS servers so that email messages reach the recipient’s inbox.
 Personal third-party email systems such as Google, Hotmail, and Yahoo already incorporate SPF records, so you don’t need to add a record for personal email accounts.

 SPF Record Example

 An SPF record has more than just an IP address.
 It also instructs the recipient server on what to do if the sender IP doesn’t match the list of authorised IP addresses.
 Because IP addresses can be IPv4 or IPv6, you can define both versions in an SPF record.
-Each email message contains two “headers”, a visible header, which you can see at the top of any email message and a hidden, technical header.
-Each header contains a “from” email address: the one you see in the visible header (a.k.a. “header from” or “friendly from”) and the “envelope from” address that is contained in the hidden technical header of the email (a.k.a.
+Each email message contains two “headers:” a visible header at the top of an email message and a hidden, technical header.
+Each header contains a “from” email address: the one you see in the visible header (a.k.a. “header from” or “friendly from”) and the “envelope from” address contained in the email’s hidden technical header (a.k.a.
 Return Path or mfrom).
 Here are examples of what each header looks like:

 Technical, hidden header:

-Another example SPF record could look like the following:
+Another example of an SPF record could look like the following:

 Breaking down each component in the above SPF record, the first component, “v-spf1”, provides the version of the SPF entry.
-The version will always be SPF1 for now, and it provides a way for the recipient’s email server to identify the TXT record that provides SPF information.
+The version will always be SPF1 for now, providing a way for the recipient’s email server to identify the TXT record that includes SPF information.

-The “ip4” and “ip6” entries are the IPv4 and IPv6 addresses for your authorised email servers.
-You can list several IP addresses by separating each one with a space and using the prefix “ip4” or “ip6” and a colon.
-For example, the following SPF record defines two IPv4 addresses as authorised servers:
+The “ip4” and “ip6” entries are the Ipv4 and Ipv6 addresses for your authorised email servers.
+You can list several IP addresses by separating each with a space and using the prefix “ip4” or “ip6” and a colon.
+For example, the following SPF record defines two Ipv4 addresses as authorised servers: